-Also, think about the time you spent on educational programs, events at your hospital, involvement with professional and community organizations as well as hours with friends and family and before deciding to sacrifice it.
+Also, think about the time you spend on educational programs, events at your hospital, involvement with professional and community organizations as well as relaxing with friends and family before deciding to sacrifice it.

 “More time in the hospital means less time at home with my husband.
 It means one or two nights of missed opportunities to grab dinner with my co-residents.
 But if I plan ahead, and optimize my free time, these sacrifices are pretty minimal,” says Dr. Tosounian.

 The ACGME puts a cap on the number of hours a resident can work a week.
 External and internal moonlighting are considered part of the 80-hour weekly limit on duty hours.